The Pollinator Garden and Memorial Grove

 In 2024 the Pollinator Garden Guide was created by Kim Bonner to provide helpful information on how to care and feed the 25+ plants in our PG, while being careful to preserve pollinators’ nesting and overwintering habitats.

-In 2025, we’ll be protecting emerging plants from munching bunnies, adding more diversity with Little Bluestem Grass and False Indigo, adding an obelisk to support towering False Sunflower stalks, continuing our efforts to eradicate invasive marsh woundwort, making sure we have 3 of each plant variety, and adding some garden art to appeal to the kiddos.
+In 2025, we installed cloches to protect emerging plants from munching bunnies, added more diversity with Little Bluestem Grass and False Indigo, installed an obelisk to support towering False Sunflower stalks, continued our efforts to eradicate invasive marsh woundwort, made sure we had 3 of each plant variety, and added some garden art to appeal to the kiddos.

 In spring 2025, our club applied for Wildlife-Friendly Habitat Certification with the Canadian Wildlife Federation (CWF) and were accepted because our PG and MG provide food, water, and shelter to wildlife, while using gardening practices that are earth-friendly and sustainable.
 Getting CWF certification is a great way to show the collective impact of what Canadians are doing to help wildlife thrive and to inspire others to do the same.
 For more information about what it involves, visit https://cwf-fcf.org/en/explore/gardening-for-wildlife/action/get-certified/ Maybe your home garden qualifies?!